 There is constant water circulating through your block to cool it down and maintain stable engine temperatures.
 However, if that coolant starts leaking from the block into your cylinders between the cylinder bore and the cooling channel, due to a blown head gasket, you will experience smoking as the coolant burns up.
 The smoke color is white in color, however, it’s not very obvious during daytime driving.

 The Jeep head is designed with the PVC (Positive Crankcase Ventilation) valve is located behind the head.
 If the vehicle is in a severe incline position, you could experience white smoke for a limited period.
 This is a result of oil being dumped directly into your intake and burnt up.
-A catch can is a very good investment to prolong the health of your engine intake by keeping it free from soot buildup.
+A catch can be a very good investment to prolong the health of your engine intake by keeping it free from soot buildup.

 If you have a situation where your piston rings are shot, it will result in oil leaking directly into the combustion chamber.
 This will result in constant, bluish whitish smoke being emitted from the exhaust.
-This condition will result in constant smoking from startup.
+This condition will result in constant smoking from the startup.

 Leaking Fuel Injectors

 If you have an injector that is leaking from the O-rings, it allows additional fuel to slowly seep into the combustion chamber once the engine is switched off.
 As the fuel slowly drips into the combustion chamber over a few hours, it results in excess fuel collected in the chamber upon initial startup.
-That’s because, on startup your injection system squirts a bit of fuel to ignite and start-up the engine.
+That’s because on startup your injection system squirts a bit of fuel to ignite and start up the engine.

 Bad Modulator Valve on the Transmission

 Another culprit for excessive smoke exiting your exhaust is a TMV (Transmission Modulator Valve).
 This is only applicable to automatic transmission Jeeps.
 The signs of a bad TMV are:

 - Rough idle